richcfml/mysetup/general_setup.md

 ### System

 I like the versatility of the Mac OS X knowing that is Unix under the covers.
-With that in mind, I do not like bash and I instead use zsh instead.
+With that in mind, I do not like bash and I instead use zsh.
 I normally setup zsh using Oh My Zsh to manage the configuration of my shell envionment. [click here to downlaod](http://ohmyz.sh/)

 ### Homebrew